Saraz-Git/develop-week01/README.md

 ## Deploy
-* The URL of the deployed application:
+* The URL of the deployed application: https://saraz-git.github.io/develop-week01/
-* The URL of the GitHub repository: